Kttra/webView2Template/README.md

 # WebView2 Base Template
 A base project with webView2 (Using both C# and C++).
 It is made with visual studio and the webview2 package.
 This is a template browser made so that anyone can edit it to suit their needs.
+This project was made because I found existing documentation to be either hard to find or hard to understand.

 **Default Layout and Usage**
 ------------------------------------